sourcegraph/handbook/content/engineering/campaigns/goals.md

 ## Roadmap

 1. **Customer outreach to improve adoption of campaigns**
-1. User credentials ([RFC 242](https://docs.google.com/document/d/1SqoWWm1xs82QibrWwYsXmpmgweN6EpcKt1qXrRBjjlU/edit)), which will allow non-site-admins to create campaigns
+1.  ~~User credentials ([RFC 242](https://docs.google.com/document/d/1SqoWWm1xs82QibrWwYsXmpmgweN6EpcKt1qXrRBjjlU/edit)), which will allow non-site-admins to create campaigns~~ (landed 3.22)
 1. Better burndown charts
+1. Allow multiple changeset in a single repository
+1. Improve previews on updates to show the delta between existing changesets and the changesets after after the campaign spec changes are applied
+1. Allow campaign to specify target branch
+1. Create campaign spec even if subset of repos have failures
 1. Versioning/releasing of src-cli with respect to sg/sg
 1. Improved documentation of src-cli login process
 1. Add filtering/searching to campaign and changeset lists